- What is a New York Limited Liability Company (“LLC”)?

 Many starting LLC businesses used to forgo the required newspaper publication due to its high cost (about $1200 in New York County, see below).
 Be warned, though; what used to be relatively inconsequential under the law now has serious consequences due to a recent change in the publication law.
 If you fail to publish the formation of your LLC, your LLC’s authority to “carry on, conduct or transact any business” in New York may be suspended.
 Still this not as dire as it sounds, see consequences of failure to publish here.

 4. Adopt Operating Agreement

-Finally, at the latest within 90 days of formation of your LLC, you have to adopt an operating agreement for your LLC (Section 417 NY LLC).
+Finally, at the latest within 90 days of the formation of your LLC, you have to adopt an operating agreement for your LLC (Section 417 NY LLC).
 The operating agreement sets forth the rights and obligations of the members, management of the LLC, distribution of profits and losses, dissolution of the LLC, and so forth.
 For the love of god or anybody you believe in, if your LLC has more than one member (i.e. you), get yourself to a lawyer and have a proper operating agreement drafted.
 There is no penalty for failure to have one, but it can come to hurt you later, especially if you are a minority member.

-While many one member LLCs neglect to adopt an operating agreement (and nobody really knows what the consequences of such neglect are), it is highly advisable to adopt a well prepared operating agreement in cases where there are more than one member.
-What goes into an operating agreement: See here.
+While many one-member LLCs neglect to adopt an operating agreement, it is highly advisable to adopt a well-prepared operating agreement in cases where there is more than one member.

 How much does it cost to form an LLC?

 Filing fee for the articles of organization: $200;

 Fee for a certified copy of your filed articles of organization: $10 (you will probably need this to open bank accounts)

 Fee to newspapers for publishing notices (for a New York County LLC): about $1299 in New York County, i.e. Manhattan